nsinghal7/CEBNF/README.md

   This program is a compiler that can convert code from strictly defined languages into postfix notation so that it can be easily run or simplified.
 It allows a user to specify a grammar file in "CEBNF" notation, a modified version of Extended Backus Nauer Form (EBNF) that also includes instructions about its postfix notation, and a file containing code.
 It then parses the code using the grammar file and outputs the postfix representation.

 Directions for sample program:
   To run a sample program, add the entire CEBNF5 folder as a project in Eclipse or compile the src folder yourself.
-BitInterpreter.java contains the main method that will automatically interpret and run a program to add 2 inputted bits in the language BIT (http://www.dangermouse.net/esoteric/bit.html).
+BitInterpreter.java contains the main method that will use the general compiler with the grammatical structure for BIT (http://www.dangermouse.net/esoteric/bit.html) stored in the file named BIT to parse and run the program in the file BITCODE, which takes in two bits (either "ONE" or "ZERO") and outputs their sum.

+To understand more about the specifications of the compiler inputs, continue reading below:

 Grammar file:
   The grammar file must be in CEBNF notation.
 Each line defines a single term that will match some part of the input file, and is delimited by a semicolon.
 Java-style comments and whitespace are ignored.
 The grammar file must contain a line defining a term called INPUT, which will be used to match the entire input file.
 Lines are constructed as follows: